-The Company is in the process of allocating the purchase price and has engaged a third-party to assist with its allocation for the Acquisition.
-The following table summarizes the preliminary estimated fair value of the assets acquired and liabilities assumed in the Acquisition for the period ended March 31, 2012, which we determined using level two and level three inputs (amounts in thousands).
-The fair value is a preliminary estimate and may be adjusted within one-year of the Acquisition in accordance with FASB ASC 805 and is not expected to have a material impact on the consolidated financial statements.
+The Company engaged a third-party to assist with its purchase price allocation for the Acquisition and is in the process of completing its allocation.
+The following table summarizes the preliminary estimated fair value of the assets acquired and liabilities assumed in the Acquisition for the period ended June 30, 2012, which we determined using level two and level three inputs (amounts in thousands).
+The fair value is a preliminary estimate in accordance with FASB ASC 805 and adjustments, if any, are not expected to have a material impact on the consolidated financial statements.